mrm48/diet/README.md

 					"calories": 500
 				}
 				```
-			- [x	] /food - add a food to the latest meal by user
+			- [x] /food - add a food to the latest meal by user
 				- Example request:
 				```
 				{